 Please look at the notice from Disney Plus, a giant business platform showing a way to unsubscribe if the customers feel unworthy.
 They can do this because they have better quality clients who are more interested in purchasing better services.

-To Whom to Send the Notice of Increasing Prices?
+To Whom to Send the Price Increase Letter?

 A price increase announcement is necessary to send to the existing customers.
 Sending that notice to the person who is just a lead and not a paying customer might seem irrelevant to them.
 Imagine you discovered a shoe company and are thinking of buying an item.
 If you get a price increase notice from them before experiencing their product, what would you do?
 You will most probably leave it and switch to another brand.